This summary of age discrimination law in Finland has been prepared by Dittmar & Indrenius, the Ius Laboris member for Finland: www.dittmar.fi.

 Age discrimination in Finland is prohibited by the Finnish Constitution (731/1999, as amended), the Non-Discrimination Act (1325/2014, as amended) and the Employment Contracts Act (55/2001, as amended).
 The new Non-Discrimination Act was passed on 1 January 2015.
-While the previous Non-Discrimination Act (21/2004) implemented the Non-Discrimination Directive (2000/43/EC) and the Non-Discrimination in Employment Directive (2000/78/EC) in Finland, the new act has a national viewpoint and it aims at enhancing the Finnish system for civil rights and bringing all discriminating grounds under the same remedies and sanctions.
-Additionally, there are some minor acts, which prohibit discrimination.
+While the previous Non-Discrimination Act (21/2004) implemented the Non-Discrimination Directive (2000/43/EC) and the Non-Discrimination in Employment Directive (2000/78/EC) in Finland, the new act is applicable at the national level, aimed at enhancing the Finnish system for civil rights and bringing all discriminating grounds under the same remedies and sanctions.

 The fundamental prohibition of non-discrimination is contained in section 6 of the Finnish Constitution.
 This states that everyone is equal before the law.
 Accordingly, no one shall be treated differently from other persons on the grounds of age.
 The Non-Discrimination Act and the Employment Contracts Act contain more detailed provisions on age discrimination.